InfiniteSmasher/The-MegaMod/README.md

 >
 > - **MOAR Colored UI**: Adds a splash of color to buttons and icons such as the News Tabs and social media footer icons.
 >
-> - **Yellow Hit Indicator**: Makes the hit indicators yolk yellow instead of red because egg yolk is yellow and eggs don't bleed blood :)
+> - **Yellow Hit Markers**: Makes the hit markers yolk yellow instead of red because egg yolk is yellow and eggs don't bleed blood :)
 >
 > - **Chat Upgrades**: Various Upgrades & Additions to In-Game Chat.
 > <details>